madaster/madaster.github.io/gb/en/knowledge-base/preparing-bim-ifc-source-files.md

     * The "Geometry conversion" needs to be set to "IFC4 Design Transfer View"
     * The "Data conversion" to "General translator IFC4"
     * It is important that the check mark IFC Base Quantities in the data settings is not forgotten.
-    2. Import Madaster Template for IFC Export: (<a href="from our documentation page" target="_blank">https://docs.madaster.com/files/Archicad_ExportTemplate.tpl</a>) you can download a preset IFC translator, which can be imported via the import button.
-When saving your file, make sure to select the proper translator.
+    2. Import Madaster Template for IFC Export: From this <a href="../../../files/en/Madaster BIM - Archicad Translator.7z">link</a>, it is possible to a preset IFC translator, which can be imported into ArchiCad via the import button.
+When exporting your file, make sure the correct translator is selected.

 ## IFC model check

 * Before uploading your IFC model to the Madaster platform, it is recommended to do a completeness check (classification coding, Base Quantities, Material etc.) For this check, use the free BIMcollab ZOOM Public Viewer in combination with the Madaster smart views.
-*  BIMcollab ZOOM Public Viewer and the Madaster smart view can be downloaded for free <a href="https://helpcenter.bimcollab.com/portal/en/kb/articles/smart-view-sets-downloads" target="_blank">here</a>.
-After installing the BIMCollab Zoom, you can load the programmed Madaster smart views into the program via the Import button.
-By now opening your own (IFC) model, the model, the smart views, can be checked for completeness.
+*  BIMcollab ZOOM Public Viewer and the Madaster smart view can be downloaded for free via this <a href="https://helpcenter.bimcollab.com/portal/en/kb/articles/smart-view-sets-downloads">Link</a>.
+After installing the BIMCollab Zoom, you can load the programmed Madaster smart views into the BIMCollab Zoom via the Import button.
+This will allow IFC files to be checked for completeness for the Madaster Platform.